stefan-hoeck/idris2-tutorial/src/Tutorial/Functions2.md

 We again covered a lot of ground in this section.
 I can't stress enough that you should get yourselves accustomed to programming with holes and let the type checker help you figure out what to do next.

+* When in need of local utility functions, consider defining them in a *where block*.

+* Use *let expressions* to define and reuse local variables.

+* Function arguments can be given a name, which can serve as documentation, can be used to pass arguments in any order, and is used to refer to them in dependent types.

+* Implicit arguments are wrapped in curly braces.
+The compiler is supposed to infer them from the context.
+If that's not possible, they can be passed explicitly as other named arguments.

+* Whenever possible, Idris adds implicit erased arguments for all type parameters automatically.

+* Quantities allow us to track how often a function argument is used.
+Quantity 0 means, the argument is erased at runtime.

+* Use *holes* as placeholders for pieces of code you plan to fill in at a later time.
+Use the REPL (or your editor) to inspect the types of holes together with the names, types, and quantities of all variables in their context.

+### What's next

-In the next chapter we'll start using dependent types to help us write provably correct code.
+In the next chapter
+we'll start using dependent types to help us write provably correct code.
-Having a good understanding of how to read and understand Idris' type signatures will be of paramount importance there.
-Whenever you feel lost, add a hole and inspect the context to decide what to do next.
+Having a good understanding of how to read
+Idris' type signatures will be of paramount importance there.
+Whenever you feel lost, add one or more holes and inspect their context to decide what to do next.

 <!-- vi: filetype=idris2